 Mother Nature Visits and Reading Subjects for the Rest of the Year:(Keep this list on your refrigerator so you never miss Mother Nature.)

-Join Park Interpreter Chris for this fun and lively program, perfect for families with young children, as we learn about the reptiles of Hobbs State Park-Conservation Area.
+Join a park interpreter for this fun and lively program, perfect for families with young children, as we learn about the reptiles of Hobbs State Park-Conservation Area.
 Be ready for an up-close encounter with a live turtle and a snake, and we’ll wrap up with the reptile rap!
 Meet at the Visitor Center.
 FREE

-Do you know the symbols of Arkansas?
-Some are easy, and others you probably have never heard of.
+Some of the symbols are easy, and others you probably have never heard of.
 Did you know we have a state soil and a State beverage?
 Join interpreter Steve to learn some of the symbols of Arkansas.
-Meet at the Visitor Center.
+Visitor Center.
 FREE

 Copyright 2019 - Friends of Hobbs State Park - Conservation Area is a 501(c)3 non-profit organization.